-The Group has recorded a net profit attributable to the owners of the Company of AED 3,808 million for the year ended 31 December 2022.
+The Group has recorded a net profit (after tax) attributable to the owners of the Company of AED 7.6 billion for the year ended 31 December 2024.

-In accordance with the Articles of Association of the Company and UAE Federal Decree Law No. (32) of 2021, an appropriation of AED 381 million is made to a legal reserve from the distributable profit of AED 3,808 million.
-The transfer of profit to legal reserve will be allocated until it reaches 50% of the paid-up share capital.
+In accordance with the Articles of Association of the Company and UAE Federal Decree Law No. (32) of 2021, the transfer to legal reserve from the distributable profit has been suspended as the reserve has reached 50% of the paid-up share capital.

-The Board of Directors of the Company has proposed a cash dividend of AED 0.52 per share, which is subject to the approval of the shareholders at the forthcoming Annual General Meeting of the Company.
+The Board of Directors of the Company has proposed a cash dividend of AED 0.68 per share (68% of share capital), which is subject to the approval of the shareholders at the forthcoming Annual General Meeting of the Company.

-The balance of the distributable profit after considering appropriation to legal reserve and proposed dividend (subject to approval of the shareholders at the Annual General Meeting) will be transferred to retained earnings.
-Total shareholders' funds attributable to the owners of the Company as at 31 December 2022 amount to AED 18,297 million.
+The balance of the distributable profit after proposed dividend (subject to approval of the shareholders at the Annual General Meeting) will be transferred to retained earnings.
+Total shareholders' funds attributable to the owners of the Company as at 31 December 2024 amount to AED 28.4 billion.

-Outlook for 2023
+Outlook for 2025